diaaatya/system-resources/README.md

 **Note**: This project is designed to run on Windows.
 It uses Windows-specific API functions, so it may not work on other operating systems.
 ```

-Now, this is ready for you to copy and paste into your `README.md` file.
-Everything is included as requested, with **Step 2** and **Step 3** explaining the compilation and execution processes.